jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 84. Say, “To whom does the earth belong, and everyone in it, if you happen to know?”

-85. They will say, “To Allah.”
+85. They will say, “To Enki.”
 Say, “Will you not reflect?”

 86. Say, “Who is the Lord of the seven heavens, and Lord of the Splendid Throne?”

-87. They will say, “To Allah.”
+87. They will say, “To Enki.”
 Say, “Will you not become righteous?”

 88. Say, “In whose hand is the dominion of all things, and He protects and cannot be protected from, if you happen to know?”

-89. They will say, “To Allah.”
+89. They will say, “To Enki.”
 Say, “Then are you bewitched?”

 90. In fact, We have given them the truth, and they are liars.

-91. Allah has never begotten a son, nor is there any god besides Him.
+91. Enki has never begotten a son, nor is there any god besides Him.
 Otherwise, each god would have taken away what it has created, and some of them would have gained supremacy over others.
-Glory be to Allah, far beyond what they describe.
+Glory be to Enki, far beyond what they describe.

 92. The Knower of the hidden and the manifest.
 He is exalted, far above what they associate.